kmpnz/LLM-101-Workshop/LLM-101-Live-Script.md

 Compare the token counts.
 What do you notice?"

 **Expected Observations:**
-- English and European languages: ~6-8 tokens
-- Chinese/Japanese: Often MORE tokens per character
+- English: ~6 tokens for "Hello, how are you today?"
+- German: ~7 tokens for equivalent phrase
-- "This matters for cost and context windows—the same meaning costs different amounts in different languages"
+- Chinese: ~12-15 tokens for the same meaning
+- **Key insight**: "Most tokenizers were optimized for English.
+Non-Latin scripts often require more tokens to express the same idea, which affects both cost and context window usage."

 ### Activity 3: Prompt Engineering Implications (4 minutes)